Toronto FC vs Vancouver Whitecaps prediction, preview, team news and more | MLS 2020

 Toronto FC predicted XI: Quentin Westberg, Auro, Chris Mavinga, Omar Gonzalez, Richie Laryea, Marco Delgado, Michael Bradley, Tsubasa Endoh, Alejandro Pozeulo, Pablo Piatti, Ayo Akinola

-Vancouver Whitecaps predicted XI: Crepeau, Adnan, Veselinovic, Cornelius, Nerwinski, In-Beom, Teibert, Owusu, Dajome, Reyna and Milinkovic
+Vancouver Whitecaps predicted XI: Hasal, Adnan, Veselinovic, Cornelius, Nerwinski, In-Beom, Teibert, Owusu, Dajome, Reyna and Milinkovic

 Toronto FC vs Vancouver Whitecaps Prediction